-To develop a continuous action space Proximal Policy Optimization algorithm, first, we must understand what is the difference between them.
-Because LunarLander-v2 environment has also and continuous environment called LunarLanderContinuous-v2, I'll mention what is the difference between them:
+To develop a continuous action space Proximal Policy Optimization algorithm, we must first understand their difference.
+Because LunarLander-v2 environment also has a continuous environment called LunarLanderContinuous-v2, I'll mention what the difference between them is:

 - LunarLander-v2 has a Discrete(4) action space.
-This means, there are 4 outputs (left engine, right engine, main engine, and do nothing) and we send to the environment which one we want to execute.
+This means there are four outputs (left engine, right engine, main engine, and do nothing), and we send to the environment which one we want to execute.
 So in practice, we pick the action with the biggest value and send to the environment one number from 0 to 3;

 - LunarLanderContinuous-v2 has a Box(2) output.
-This means, there are 2 continuous outputs, where we need to send both outputs and this will control the ship.
-The first one controls the main engine and the second one controls the left and right engines.
-The expected range of the output is Box[-1..1, -1..1], so we need to normalize the network to give us values inside that range (using TanH for example).
+This means there are two continuous outputs, where we need to send both outputs, which will control the ship.
+The first one controls the main engine, and the second one controls the left and right engines.
+The expected range of the output is Box[-1..1, -1..1], so we need to normalize the network to give us values inside that range (using TanH, for example).

-Here is the quote from LunarLanderContinuous-v2 gym website:
+Here is the quote from the LunarLanderContinuous-v2 gym website:

 Landing pad is always at coordinates (0,0).
 Coordinates are the first two numbers in state vector.
 Reward for moving from the top of the screen to landing pad and zero speed is about 100..140 points.
 If lander moves away from landing pad it loses reward back.
 Episode finishes if the lander crashes or comes to rest, receiving additional -100 or +100 points.
 Each leg ground contact is +10.
 Firing main engine is -0.3 points each frame.
 Solved is 200 points.
 Landing outside landing pad is possible.
 Fuel is infinite, so an agent can learn to fly and then land on its first attempt.
 Action is two real values vector from -1 to +1.
 First controls main engine, -1..0 off, 0..+1 throttle from 50% to 100% power.
 Engine can't work with less than 50% power.
 Second value -1.0..-0.5 fire left engine, +0.5..+1.0 fire right engine, -0.5..0.5 off.

 Reinforcement Learning in the real world is still an ill-defined problem.
 The agent has to be greedy, but not too greedy...
 One might conjecture that an optimal agent should have bayesian behavior, which again is not always what we want, nor the design goal of our brain.
-We want the agent to be curious so they could exploit the environment whenever possible, but not too curious so that they will continue to work for us.
+We want the agent to be curious to exploit the environment whenever possible but not too curious to continue to work for us.

 If you were the head of a company, it could all be compared to training your employee.
 You want your employee to be exceptionally efficient at his job, while at the same time you want them to stay working for you.
 Which is hard, if not impossible. (unless you're Google… of course)

-BipedalWalker-v3 is a very hard environment in the Gym.
+BipedalWalker-v3 is a challenging environment in the Gym.
 Your agent should run very fast, should not trip himself off, should use as little energy as possible.
-If you were checking the link, you may have noticed that it's v2 not v3, that I wrote.
-But this is because Gym didn't update the link, after installing the v2 environment simply doesn't work…
+If you were checking the link, you might have noticed that it's v2, not v3, that I wrote.
+But this is because Gym didn't update the link; installing the v2 environment doesn't work…

-It's quite hard to find online, what does it mean "Solving" environment, but I found it!
-The environment requires an average total reward of over 300 over 100 consecutive episodes to be considered as finished, which is incredibly difficult (less than 10 people solved it on Gym).
-I am not sure if the results are legit and official, but I found them on the following GitHub page.
+It's pretty hard to find online, what does it mean "Solving" environment, but I found it!
+The environment requires an average total reward of over 300 over 100 consecutive episodes to be considered as finished, which is incredibly difficult (less than ten people solved it on Gym).
+I am unsure if the results are legit and official, but I found them on the following GitHub page.

-My implemented PPO agent on this tutorial can't break the 300 score mark, but I hope to do that in my next tutorial.
-Simply while training my agent the performance stops improving and from time to time agent starts making stupid mistakes and falls, this repeats again and again.
+My implemented PPO agent on this tutorial can't break the 300 score mark, but I hope to do that next.
+Simply while training my agent, the performance stops improving, and from time to time, the agent starts making stupid mistakes and falls; this repeats repeatedly.